521 East Main Street | Niles, MI | 49120

 Often, Bob spoke of his happiest time just sitting in a beach chair, reading a book, and just laughing and talking with his wife by the sounds of the ocean.
 His steel trap mind made him a valuable asset to any Trivial Pursuit game as he was a master of facts, numbers, dates, and history.
 Above all else, Robert was a person you could call, any time day or night, knowing he would agree to help you with any matter.
 He was a generous soul.

 To know Robert was to know one person can, indeed, make the world a better place.

 Visitation will be Thursday, August 8th, 2019 from 11am-1pm at St. Mary’s of the Immaculate Conception Church, 219 Lincoln St, Niles with the Mass of Christian Burial to follow.
-Memorial contributions may be made in Bob’s name to St. Mary’s Catholic School, Niles, Michigan, 49120.To send flowers to the family of Robert Mysliwiec, please visit Tribute Store
+Memorial contributions may be made in Bob’s name to St. Mary’s Catholic School, Niles, Michigan, 49120.To send flowers to the family or plant a tree in memory of Robert Mysliwiec, please visit Tribute Store